tgirke/manuals_old/mydoc/mydoc_ChemmineR_03.md

 ---
 title: OpenBabel Functions
 keywords:
-last_updated: Sun Mar  6 18:27:50 2016
+last_updated: Sun Mar  6 19:12:48 2016
 ---

-`ChemmineR` integrates now a subset of cheminformatics functionalities implemented in the OpenBabel C++ library (Noel M O'Boyle et al., 2008; @Cao_2008).
+`ChemmineR` integrates now a subset of cheminformatics functionalities implemented in the OpenBabel C++ library (Noel M O'Boyle et al., 2008; Y. Cao et al., 2008).
 These utilities can be accessed by installing the `ChemmineOB` package and the OpenBabel software itself. `ChemmineR` will automatically detect the availability of